getlago/lago-java-client/docs/WalletsApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     WalletsApi apiInstance = new WalletsApi(defaultClient);
-    UUID id = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | Lago ID of the existing wallet
+    UUID lagoId = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | Unique identifier assigned to the wallet within the Lago application.
+This ID is exclusively created by Lago and serves as a unique identifier for the wallet’s record within the Lago system.
-    Integer page = 2; // Integer | Number of page
+    Integer page = 1; // Integer | Page number.
-    Integer perPage = 20; // Integer | Number of records per page
+    Integer perPage = 20; // Integer | Number of records per page.
-    String status = "pending"; // String | Status (pending or settled) String transactionType = "inbound"; // String | Transaction Type (inbound or outbound) try {
+    String status = "pending"; // String | The status of the wallet transaction.
+Possible values are `pending` or `settled`.
+    String transactionType = "inbound"; // String | The transaction type of the wallet transaction.
+Possible values are `inbound` (increasing the wallet balance) or `outbound` (decreasing the wallet balance). try {
-      WalletTransactionsPaginated result = apiInstance.findAllWalletTransactions(id, page, perPage, status, transactionType);
+      WalletTransactionsPaginated result = apiInstance.findAllWalletTransactions(lagoId, page, perPage, status, transactionType);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling WalletsApi#findAllWalletTransactions");